These discussion guidelines are adapted from the discussion guidelines for NPR.org

 Rambling is the kiss of death.
 Keep your comments to 400 words or less.
 Generally, anything beyond a few paragraphs had better be very, very interesting to the larger community.
 We reserve the right to edit for brevity, clarity and other purposes.

 Please respect people's privacy.
 We love to learn about new and interesting individuals, but most people will not be happy to have their phone numbers or e-mail addresses published.
 Please do not share another's contact information through RIPR's discussion threads or social networking features.

 Feel free to share your ideas and experiences about religion, politics and relevant products or services you've discovered.
 But this is not a place for advertising, promotion, recruiting, campaigning, lobbying, soliciting or proselytizing.
 We understand that there can be a fine line between discussing and campaigning; please use your best judgment -- and we will use ours.

 We appreciate the news tips members of the public send us.
-However, Rhode Island Public Radio reserves the right not to publicize rumors, allegations, conspiracy theories and other information which we know to be false or unsubstantiated.
+However, Rhode Island Public Radio reserves the right not to publicize rumors, allegations, conspiracy theories and other information which is unsubstantiated, or we know to be false.
 Be yourself - and not someone else.
 Don't post anything on the site posing as someone else.
 Impostors, look elsewhere for kicks.